progval/Limnoria/docs/PLUGIN_TUTORIAL.rst

 different from the default plugin config values without having to do it through the bot (which is still not difficult, but not as easy as this).
-Also, note that the advanced argument allows you to differentiate whether or not the person configuring this plugin considers himself an advanced Supybot user.
+Also, note that the advanced argument allows you to differentiate whether or not the person configuring this plugin considers themself an advanced Supybot user.
 Our plugin has no advanced features, so we won't be using it.

 So, what exactly do we do in this configure function for our plugin?
 Well, for